Updated October 27, 2023

 Well, how?
 What do they do?
-The answer here will be that they invest your money in stocks or the share market.
-Maybe you are partly right; however, let’s get to understand this better.
+The answer here will be that they invest their money in stocks or the share market.
+Maybe you are partly right; however, let’s understand this better.

-A mutual fund is a product offered by an Asset Management Company (AMC) to gather money from the investor in order to invest in different types of markets and securities, as per the investment objective agreed upon by the investor and the AMC.
+A mutual fund is a product offered by an Asset Management Company (AMC) to gather money from the investor to invest in different markets and securities per the investment objective agreed upon by the investor and the AMC.

-This process helps the investor invest in the market with the help of a professional fund manager services offered by the AMC.
+This process helps the investor invest in the market with the help of professional fund management services offered by the AMC.

-The motive of a mutual fund is to direct the investor and help them in building or increasing their wealth by utilizing opportunities provided by a variety of stocks available in the market.
+The motive of a mutual fund is to direct the investor and help them build or increase their wealth by utilizing opportunities provided by various stocks available in the market.

-In this way, the AMC is able to collect a large sum of money from various investors to invest in different stocks.
+In this way, the AMC can collect a large sum of money from various investors to invest in different stocks.

-The AMC basically collects different pools of money from investors; the pools of money are different because the investment objective and goal of each investor is different.
+The AMC collects different pools of money from investors; the pools of money are different because each investor’s investment objective and goal are different.

 These pools of money are invested in different schemes.
 Investing in these schemes is buying an investment objective effectively.